As Lutherans we believe in the ministry of all believers, and that takes many forms.

 Holy Spirit has a very active seniors group called Prime Timers, composed of people who enjoy getting together for fellowship, good conversation, and positive experiences.
 They have several special interest groups composed of lifelong learners both of new experiences and of having fun together.
 The group is composed of singles and couples with diverse backgrounds and interests.
 Although the majority of our group is composed of members of Holy Spirit some members have been invited to join us from other churches in the area, so it is both diverse and ecumenical.
-If the Prime Timers group interests you, can check our Prime Timers Calendar and come along to one of the meetings.
-For more information on the meetings you can click here.

 Other Adult Group Activities